 You don’t have to be an Uber or Lyft passenger to file a rideshare accident lawsuit with a personal injury lawyer in Chicago.
 Other types of victims who may have a claim against these rideshare giants include:

-- Pedicyclists who are seriously injured in Uber or Lyft accidents.
+Pedicyclists who are seriously injured in a rideshare accident.

 If you were injured or your loved one was killed in an Uber or Lyft accident, you may be able to recover up to $1 million in compensation for medical bills, lost wages, pain and suffering, and more.
 Since the laws involving rideshare accidents are continually changing, however, and a labyrinth of insurance policies with varying coverages may apply, victims often find themselves facing lengthy court battles without help from a rideshare accident lawyer.

 The rideshare driver’s activity at the time of the crash holds a significant impact on the level of coverage that may apply.
 To simplify Uber & Lyft accident liability coverage, the rideshare driver’s activity is divided into three categories.

 The first level of insurance coverage applies if a rideshare accident occurs when the Uber or Lyft driver is not logged into the app to accept rides.
 If you are injured during this phase, the negligent driver’s personal insurance policy should pick up the tab.
 Although personal insurance policies do not typically offer the coverage levels that are provided by Uber & Lyft, a rideshare accident lawyer may still be able to help you recover a substantial amount of compensation for your losses.